-The one short block/from Arlington as the corner of Berkley, nothing, obviously old houses which had been made over.
+The one short block of shops from Arlington at the corner of Berkley, nothing, obviously old houses which had been made over.

-There is a nice iron railing, simple very leasant.
-An ornately carved sands come railing.
-And the Ritz parking low on the corner.
-And then the lovely block between arlington and Berkley.
+There is a nice iron railing, {SF} simple very pleasant.
+An ornately carved sandstone railing.
+And the Ritz parking lot {SP} on the corner.
+And then the lovely block between Arlington and Berkley.

-(people) Well, there again, I'm usually turned inside out and I don't see anybody...but occasionally...On the Newbury st block you find of course usually women, some men, but more women than men because it's a momen's shopping district.
-Very beautifully dressed women because it's a ngbd of fine shops.
-Usually 25% of the people work around the ngbd and use the same sidewalk.
+(people) Well, there again, I'm usually turned {P} inside out and I don't see anybody...but occasionally....On the Newbury at block you find of course usually women, some men, but more women than men because it's a women's shopping district.
+Very beautifully dressed women because it's a ngbd and use the same sidewalk.